 1.3 Claim: Any actual or threatened legal claim, action, demand, suit, litigation, appeal or other proceeding.

-1.4 Effective Date: Has the meaning set forth in the Preamble.
+1.4 Effective Date: Has the meaning set forth in Section 7.11.

 1.5 Encumbrance: Any lien, claim, easement, attachment, option, right to acquire an interest, lease, license, sublease, covenant, charge, security interest, mortgage, pledge, restriction on use, conditional sale or other encumbrance of any kind or nature whatsoever.